Fly overnight from the UK to Delhi.

 Visit Amber's extraordinary hill-top fort, travelling by jeep to explore the Royal Halls and enjoy magnificent views.
 This afternoon, see the sights of Jaipur, including the stunning City Palace museum complex, the famous astronomical observatory and the 18th-century 'Palace of the Winds'.

 Beautiful Ranthambhore National Park is one of the best examples of India's conservation programme Project Tiger, and the destination for your next two-night stay.
 Rest and relax in the park's surroundings, or join this afternoon's optional excursion to take in the views from Ranthambhore Fort.

 Today's highlights will be two canter (open-air vehicle) safaris in the company of a knowledgeable naturalist guide, giving you more chances to search for signs of the legendary 'Tigers of Ranthambhore'.
 Lunch is also included today.

-Travel to Agra, the 'City of Love', whose crowning glory is the awe-inspiring Taj Mahal.
+An early morning cruise on the Chambal River offers the opportunity to spot crocodiles, turtles and an assortment of birds.
+Then, travel to Agra, the 'City of Love', whose crowning glory is the awe-inspiring Taj Mahal.
 Visit majestic Agra Fort before your first sight of the 'Taj' - a monument to undying love - viewed in all its glory at sunset.

 Start your day with an early morning and a sunrise visit to the Taj Mahal from across the Yamuna River.
-Afterwards, farewell to Agra, and make your way back to Delhi for an overnight stay.
+Afterwards, bid farewell to Agra, and make your way back to Delhi for an overnight stay.